-Mr Pengelly, the Department of Health’s permanent secretary, is the husband of DUP candidate and former special adviser Emma Little-Pengelly.
+The Department of Health’s permanent secretary is the husband of DUP candidate and former special adviser Emma Little-Pengelly.

 The News Letter yesterday asked Mr Pengelly’s department whether he stood over his email and whether his instruction that employees of health trusts cannot make political statements applies to every employee – from cleaners to consultants.